hikeventures/hikeventures.github.io/_posts/best/2014-10-26-best-rain-jackets.markdown

   - jackets
 layout: post
 ---

-Here is my selection of the best rain jackets for 2017.
+Here is my selection of the best rain jackets for 2017 which I would take on my next hiking or backpacking trip.

 A rain jacket should always be in your backpack when you are planning to go outdoors.
 A rain jacket may also protect you from cold winds even if it is not raining.